Brand messaging strategy calendar for sharing your authentic content. An FSG Messaging and Optics blog from Brand Messaging Strategist Loren Weisman.

-- Tell Your Story & Vicarious Content: Different than the opinion content because you are focusing on your story or your back stories.
+- Telling your story & vicarious content: Different than the opinion content because you are focusing on your story or your back stories.
 From hobbies, to where you used to live to the music you love, favorite foods, movies… anything.
 This separated from the sell story telling can bring people back more often to stay engaged with your story and find that connection that connects them to what you do or what you offer.

-Creating the brand messaging strategy calendar creates endurance connections.
+Creating the brand messaging strategy calendar can create endurance connections.

 The with the above five, break them into videos, audios, images, blogs and links.
 Take the time to create content.
 This will give a better endurance system for your calendar over coming up with an idea and just posting it as you think of it.

 At the same time, as you create the calendar, different pieces of content can connect.
 A blog might reference a video or an audio could reference an image.
 This way you can invite people to explore the messaging with out the pressure of the sale.